ethersphere/SWIPs/SWIPs/swip-message_to_honey.md

 With regards to the first option:
 Not treating an unreachable oracle as fatal error gives the node opportunity to still engage with his peers for a foreseeable time.
 This gives the node operator or the Ethereum network time to recover, while Swarm operations can continue uninterrupted.
 If the situation would be considered fatal, a bug in the Ethereum client, for example, could result in a significant amount of Swarm nodes going offline.
 With regards to the second option:
-This situation is potential vulnerable for an attack, as an attacker might occupy the connections of a node.
+This situation is potentially vulnerable for an attack, as an attacker might occupy the connections of a node.
 Furthermore, in the case of a systematic failure of the oracle for the whole network, there is no guarantee that a significant majority will quote the same price and it is unclear what happens if this is the case.
 With regards to the third option:
 Using the fallback or the cached oracle response is always better than a bogus value, as the bogus value might create price incentives which are completely off, causing nodes to start behaving erratically, while not applying the same price as his peers.